 When cooking our salsa or homemade spaghetti sauce, we like to peel off the skins.
 Skins can be left on but the will eventually separate from the tomato meat and leave long skin pieces throughout your sauce or salsa.
 Removing the skin takes only a few minutes and leaves a much better texture.
 Here is how I remove mine..
 1. First take a sharp knife and make an X in the bottom of the tomato.
 Roma tomatoes are perfect for salsa and sauce.
 They have a higher "meat" content and less seeds so . . .

 I've decided that this is the perfect summer recipe.
-Fresh herbs and ripe tomatoes give this pasta sauce a bright rich flavor.
+Fresh herbs and ripe tomatoes give this pasta sauce a bright rich flavor and a true Italian delight.
 Not your typical spaghetti sauce.
 Intact this sauce works amazing with any type of pasta, I chose to pair it with some fresh pasta I made with my KitchenAid Pasta Rollers...those things are amazing.
 Homemade fresh pasta in minutes.
 Nothing quite compares to homemade pasta.
 If you are a pasta lover, they need to be in your kitchen!
-Click here for tutorial on how to . . .
+Click here . . .

 We are so excited to share a little collaboration we have been working on with KitchenAid!
 You heard that right, the one and only KitchenAid!!
 Sometimes it feels a little surreal that we get to work with amazing companies like them.
 We are kinda lucky.
 Today we are going to be showing off their pasta attachments.
 I've been dreaming of these bad boys for years... and now after trying them out, I realize the homemade pasta goodness I have been missing out on.
-I love love love a good pasta and . . .
+For The Love Of Pasta I love . . .

 We are all pretty dang excited about today's post and the recipes that will be coming this week.
 This week is all about Blendtec.
 It's no secret that around here we loooooove our Blendtecs!
 A few years back my husband told that I could either buy a Blendtec or a designer purse for my birthday...and I chose the Blendtec!
 I have never looked back.
 I use mine at least once every day, and usually multiple times a day.
 Many people think that blenders are only for making green smoothies, but . . .